Chemical weapons in World War I: 1917: Mustard gas

 Gas never reproduced the dramatic success of 22 April 1915; it became a standard weapon which, combined with conventional artillery, was used to support most attacks in the later stages of the war.
 Gas was employed primarily on the Western Front—the static, confined trench system was ideal for achieving an effective concentration.
 Germany also used gas against Russia on the Eastern Front, where the lack of effective countermeasures resulted in deaths of over 56,000 Russians, while Britain experimented with gas in Palestine during the Second Battle of Gaza.
 Russia began manufacturing chlorine gas in 1916, with phosgene being produced later in the year.
-Most of the manufactured gas was never used.
+Most of the gas manufactured was never used.

 The British Army first used mustard gas in November 1917 at Cambrai, after their armies had captured a stockpile of German mustard gas shells.
 It took the British more than a year to develop their own mustard gas weapon, with production of the chemicals centred on Avonmouth Docks.
 (The only option available to the British was the Despretz–Niemann–Guthrie process.)
 This was used first in September 1918 during the breaking of the Hindenburg Line with the Hundred Days' Offensive.

 The Allies mounted more gas attacks than the Germans in 1917 and 1918 because of a marked increase in production of gas from the Allied nations.
 Germany was unable to keep up with this pace despite creating various new gases for use in battle, mostly as a result of very costly methods of production.
 Entry into the war by the United States allowed the Allies to increase mustard gas production far more than Germany.
 Also the prevailing wind on the Western Front was blowing from west to east, which meant the Allies more frequently had favourable conditions for a gas release than did the Germans.

 When the United States entered the war, it was already mobilizing resources from academic, industry and military sectors for research and development into poison gas.
 A Subcommittee on Noxious Gases was created by the National Research Committee, a major research centre was established at Camp American University, and the 1st Gas Regiment was recruited.
 The 1st Gas Regiment eventually served in France, where it used phosgene gas in several attacks.
-The Artillery used mustard gas with significant effect during the Meuse-Argonne Offensive on at least three occasions.
+The artillery used mustard gas with significant effect during the Meuse-Argonne Offensive on at least three occasions.
 The United States began large-scale production of an improved vesicant gas known as Lewisite, for use in an offensive planned for early 1919.
 By the time of the armistice on 11 November, a plant near Willoughby, Ohio was producing 10 tons per day of the substance, for a total of about 150 tons.
 It is uncertain what effect this new chemical would have had on the battlefield, as it degrades in moist conditions.